90hunter/90HunterStE/_includes/index.md

 City Council first voted to approve this zoning amendment proposal at the General Committee meeting on August 25, 2025.
 The vote was 7-4, with Riel, Baldwin, Lachica and Bierk voting against.
 This vote will be ratified at the Sept 3 City Council meeting.

-Now is the time to share your thoughts about this proposal to Planning Staff and to Council.
+Now is the time to share your thoughts about this proposal to the Mayor and council.

 Links on City site:
  - [Staff report: Zoning By-law Amendment for 90 Hunter Street East, Report